httpie/cli/README.rst

 SOCKS
 -----

 Homebrew-installed HTTPie comes with SOCKS proxy support out of the box.
-To enable SOCKS proxy support for non-Homebrew  installations, you'll need to install ``requests[socks]`` manually using ``pip``:
+To enable SOCKS proxy support for non-Homebrew  installations, you'll might need to install ``requests[socks]`` manually using ``pip``:

 .. code-block:: bash